manami-project/modb-core/README.md

 This lib is the base for every specific meta data provider module.
 It contains the API for downloaders and converters, defines the anime model and provides basic functionality.

 # Features
-Apart from the interfaces defining the API and the objects defining an anime this lib contains the following features.
+This lib contains the following features.

 ## SortedList
-+ An implementation of `MutableList` is always sorted by a predefined `Comparator`
++ An implementation of `MutableList` whose elements are always sorted by a predefined `Comparator`

 ## Interfaces
 * Interfaces for `MetaDataProviderConfig`, `Downloader`, `AnimeConverter`, `PathConverter`. `HttpClient` which define the standard API